akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ---
 # Event Sourcing

-For the Akka Classic documentation of this feature see @ref:[Classic Akka Persistence](../persistence.md).
+You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Akka Persistence](../persistence.md).

 ## Module info